yashzawar02/user_details/README.md

-# user_details
+# User Details Script.

-A shell script program to find the details of logged in users.
+### A shell script program to find the details of logged in users.

-command to run the script is shown in the screenshot inside the report file.
+*command to run the script is shown in the screenshot inside the report file.